sfigg/commercialization-public/docset/manufacture/desktop/siloed-provisioning-packages.md

 author: Justinha
 Description: 'Siloed Provisioning Packages'
 MSHAttr: 'PreferredLib:/library/windows/hardware'
-title: 'Split a Windows image file (.wim) to span across multiple DVDs'
+title: 'Siloed provisioning packages'
 ---

-# Siloed Provisioning Packages
+# Siloed provisioning packages

-Siloed provisioning packages are a new type of provisioning package that is available for Windows 10 version 1607.
+Siloed provisioning packages are a new type of provisioning package that is available for Windows 10, version 1607.
 Where traditional provisioning packages can capture all classic Windows applications and settings that are installed with a Windows image, a siloed provisioning package can capture classic Windows applications individually, drivers plus applications, settings, or capture add-ons for provisioning packages that were captured previously.
 This provides more flexibility for the manufacturing process and helps reduce the time required to build Windows-based computers in the factory.

-## Performance Comparison
+## Performance comparison

 The following table shows a comparison between using the Office installer vs using siloed provisioning packages in a typical factory floor process.
 When using the siloed provisioning packages to install Office, the base Office en-us package, along with the add-on Office fr-fr and Office de-de packages are captured using the User State Migration Tool (USMT) ScanState.exe utility as a one-time process in the imaging lab.
-The data in the following table was derived from a sample run on a VM with Windows 10 version 1607 desktop image.
+The data in the following table was derived from a sample run on a VM with Windows 10, version 1607 desktop image.
 The actual time savings at the factory floor will vary based on the number and size of applications being installed and the hardware spec of physical devices.
 The time savings can be calculated by:

 (time to Sysprep & boot to Audit mode + time to install applications + time to capture applications in a PPKG + _<optional_> time to single-instance the PPKG) – (time to apply SPPs + time to Sysprep & boot to Audit mode)